Skip to contentPostalForm

 4. Additional extras (optional), such as Restricted Delivery or Adult Signature services.

-• Certified Mail Adult Signature Restricted Delivery: $13.70
+Certified Mail Adult Signature Restricted Delivery $13.70 Optional adult-signature restricted-delivery add-on.

 Cost formulas you can use quickly